QubitProducts/cherrytree/docs/_book/api.md

 }
 ```

 You can pass in a custom function as the `interceptLinks` router option to customize this behaviour.
-E.g. to use `replace` option in `transitionTo`.
+E.g. to use `replaceWith` instead of `transitionTo`.

 ## Handling 404